Geary Higgins

-Geary Michael Higgins is an American Republican politician from Virginia.
-He was elected to the Virginia House of Delegates in the 2023 Virginia House of Delegates election from the 30th district.
-Prior to serving in the state legislature, he was a member of the Loudoun County Board of Supervisors.
+Geary Michael Higgins is an American politician and business consultant who served as a member of the Virginia House of Delegates for the 30th district from 2024 to 2026.
+A member of the Republican Party, he was elected to the Virginia House of Delegates in the 2023 Virginia House of Delegates election and previously served as a member of the Loudoun County Board of Supervisors from 2012 to 2019 and on the Loudoun County School Board from 2000 to 2003.

-He lost his 2025 re-election campaign to John McAuliff.
+He lost his 2025 re-election campaign to Democrat John McAuliff.